Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Introduction

 \section{Introduction}

 Grasslands cover around $26-40\%$ of earth's total terrestrial surface \cite{chapin2013global}, support $70\%$ of the global agricultural area \cite{reynolds2005grasslands}, and provide a range of marketed and nonmarketed ecosystem services for human \cite{reinermann2020remote} such as livestock production, carbon storage, biodiversity, water purification, erosion control and recreation \cite{dass2018grasslands,gibson2009grasses}.
 For a long time, grasslands are confronted with large-scale degradation due to human activities, climate change, invasive species, and other influence factors \cite{steffen2015planetary}.
 Grassland restoration is a powerful method to protect grassland ecological degradation \cite{torok2021present}.
-Most of the current methods adopt manual planning and planting operations, resulting in the unsatisfactory efficiency of grassland restoration.
+Most of the current methods adopt manual planning and planting operations, resulting in the abundant requirement of human resources and unsatisfactory efficiency of grassland restoration.
 What's worse, the limitation of fieldwork is currently aggravated because COVID-19 pandemic has brought new challenges, such as budget cuts, travel restrictions, and safety concerns \cite{mohan2021uav}.
-Hence, it is particularly necessary to develop an automatic method to restore grassland.
+Hence, it is particularly necessary to develop an automatic method to restore grassland efficiently and economically.